microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 Namespace: microsoft.graph

 Create an open extension ([openTypeExtension](../resources/opentypeextension.md) object) and add custom properties in a new or existing instance of a resource.
 You can [create an open extension](/graph/api/opentypeextension-post-opentypeextension) in a resource instance and store custom data to it all in the same operation, except for specific resources.
-See [known limitations of open extensions](/graph/known-issues#extensions) for more information.

 The table in the [Permissions](#permissions) section lists the resources that support open extensions.